royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/README.md

-    task build  # lints, formats, checks pyproject.toml, and generates metrics, performs unit tests, performs tox testing, and creates the package. task docs   # creates local documentation, starts a local server, opens the home page of the documents in a browser. task main   # launches the check_pyproject_toml in the poetry environment.
+    task build  # lints, formats, checks pyproject.toml, and generates metrics, performs unit tests, performs tox testing, and creates the package. task docs   # creates local documentation, starts a local server, opens the home page of the documents in a browser. task main   # launches the application in the poetry environment.

 This is a starting off point so feel free to CRUD the tasks to fit your needs, or not even use it.